jverhoeks/llm-shellscripts/README.md

    source ~/.zshrc
    ```

-Now, you can run the scripts directly from your terminal without needing to navigate to the folder, like so:
+Now, you can run the script function directly from your terminal without needing to navigate to the folder, like so:

 ```bash
 git-commit